U.S. Route 72: Mississippi

 In Tishomingo County, US 72 originally followed the current Road 172 / Quitman Street through Iuka before being bypassed in the mid-1980s.
 Also, An Old US 72 exists south of US 72 between Burnsville and Glen.
 US 72 also followed Alcorn County Road 218 and entered Corinth on Proper Street.
 Until 1935, US 72 followed US 45, now Polk Street / Mississippi Highway 145 north into Tennessee.
 Also, included in the original 1935 routing west of Corinth followed Mississippi State Route 2 / Kossuth Road to Kossuth before turning west.
 Continuing westward, yet another segment of Old US 72 exists south of US 72 in Benton County from just west of the Tippah County line to just east of the Wolf River near Canaan.
 The bridge across the Wolf River collapsed due to flooding and is now closed; much of this segment is now on private property and little evidence of pavement remains due to washout and ecological succession.
 The continuation of this segment west of Wolf River to Mississippi Highway 5 is signed Wyatt Road.
 Finally, there is one more route that may have been a former US 72 road alignment.
 Boswell Road begins as a curve off of US 72 between Slayden and Mount Pleasant as a gravel road, and heads generally parallel to US 72 as a gravel road, before stopping in Mount Pleasant at Mississippi Highway 311.
 The possible former alignment then continues from the staggered junction heading west as a partially paved road.
 This road is now broken by Mississippi Highway 302, but continues to head west as a gravel road for a mile, for a total of approximately 3.5 mi.

+In late 2019, work was completed on the last widening project in Mississippi, 6 mi extending to the Tennessee state line.
+This was the last section of US 72 between its western terminus and US 41/64 in Kimball, Tennessee, to be widened to four lanes.